cutting-room-floor/tilestream/README.md

 Usage
 -----
-MBTiles files should be placed in the `tiles` directory.
+MBTiles files should be placed in the `~/tiles` directory, which is created at first run.
 Each tileset can be previewed at `http://localhost:8888/map/[filename]` where `[filename]` is the name of the tileset file without the `.mbtiles` extension.

 Tileset filenames: